Adam513-Ello/Final_Project_SDEV220/Final-Project-Status-Report.md

 *September 28, 2024*
-* Amelia began converting the Python Tkinter code to Django.
+* Amelia began converting the Python Tkinter code to Django and then editing and designing the main window